Search

 • Project to start it in

-Your server is up and running, at which time you will see the a screen with detail information of your server.
-The important info here is the Public IP address and Username.
+If your server is up and running, you’ll see the a screen with detailed info about your server.
+The important thing is the Public IP address and username.

 Instance is up and running